tia-portal-applications/ConsistentMessageTransporter/README.md

 ***

  ## Generation of certificates
-Before running the server, you needd to generate the certificates as it is explained in the file inside the "docs" folder.
+Before running the server, you needd to generate the certificates as it is explained in the documentation file inside the "docs" folder.
 ***
  ## Run `Server.js` and connect to WinCC V7.5
 1. Run Wincc ODK Runtime and make sure the tagnames of  `Name`column in `WinccTagConfiguration.xml` are all existed in WinCC.